smarky7CD/cfe-in-adv-envs/README.md

 ## Adversarial CFE Experiment Artifacts

 This directory contains artifacts used to produce the experimental results in the paper **Compact Frequency Estimators in Adversarial Environments**.
 All subdirectories in the `experiments` directory correspond to an experiment in a specific section or subsection in the paper.
-Each subdirectory is self-contained in that you can run the particular experiment as is from within the directory.
+Each subdirectory is self-contained, in that you can run the particular experiment as is from within the directory.
 The steps for running experiments and reproducing results are outlined below.
 The data produced from these experiments that appear as results in the paper are presented in summary form as `.csv` files or as inline comments in the source code in each directory.

 The only requirement to run these experiments is to be able to run Python scripts from a terminal.
 We used Python 3.9.7, but in theory any Python version 3.6+ should suffice.
 The terminal commands we provide are in a *nix like syntax, but should also work in PowerShell if tested on Windows (with perhaps some slight syntactic differences).
-We provide an estimate the compute time for each experiment.
+We provide an estimate of the compute time for each experiment.
 We ran these experiments on an Apple M1 machine with 16GB of RAM.
 Compute times may vary slightly depending on hardware, but specialized or high performance computing machinery is not required.

-To install simply clone the GitHub repository and install the necessary dependencies using pip.
+To install, simply clone the GitHub repository and install the necessary dependencies using pip.
 This should take less than 5 minutes of human time (depending on internet speed.)

 ```console
 git clone https://github.com/smarky7CD/cfe-in-adv-envs.git